bkirman/its-almost-as-if-you-are-playing-a-board-game/prompts.md

 Say "Let's make this interesting" and confidently move a piece anywhere Say "Hmm, is that resolved during upkeep or cleanup?"
 Roll a bunch of dice and separate them into 2 or more groups.
+Use your phone flashlight and peer closely at something.